m0-foundation/uniswap-v4-hooks/README.md

 Inherits from the _BaseTickRangeHook_ abstract contract and its functionalities.

-Inherits from the _PredicateClient_ to perform Predicate checks when swapping and adding liquidity.
+Inherits from the _PredicateClient_ to perform Predicate checks when swapping.

 Both allowlists and the Predicate check are enabled by default upon deployment and can be disabled later by the hook manager.